Mero0GF/detect-phishing/README.md

 We analyzed and selected two datasets, one with 5,000 phishing cases and another with 5,000 legitimate cases, both containing the same columns (values).
 The datasets downloaded were not-phishing.csv and phishing.csv.

-The data preprocessing is described in the article.
+The data preprocessing is described in the article (Note: the article is in Portuguese).

 # Algorithms Used
 Logistic Regression: A simple and interpretable model for binary classification.